 I came from a large family and a lot of my brothers and sisters had good senses of humor, but in order to get any attention – at least this is how it seemed – around the dining room table from my parents, you had to be able to speak up.
 The thing my dad enjoyed most was a good laugh.
 Probably we all do, but dad worked hard and we didn’t see as much of him as we did my mom, so getting a good laugh out of Dad was a really great way to end the day.
-Also, if you made dad laugh you probably made everybody else left, too.
+Also, if you made dad laugh you probably made everybody else laughed, too.

 Instant celebrity status – at least within the family.

 And it was minor celebrity status, to be sure.

 Go try that crap out at school in the middle of a fourth grade classroom and the teacher frowns – and most of the kids don’t laugh because they (correctly) don’t think they should – and you will feel heat on your cheeks like you didn’t know was possible.
 Somebody has parked an oven next your face on each side.

 (See that door analogy coming back?
 Cheeks went heat to ovens.)

 Anyway, when my jokes for flat at school, they did not get repeated – and I became pretty quiet.

 Except maybe with my friends after a loooooong period of soul searching.

 And as my confidence grew again I would occasionally make a witty comment, but not usually at school, usually in a more appropriate forum like being the announcer at a play.
 That was when I found out, Hey I can be funny and if I do it the right way I can get a lot of recognition and status and prestige and probably respect.
 People respect you if you can get up in front of a group and tell a joke.